-As required by Assembly Bill 716 (Dickinson, 2011), the San Francisco Bay Area Rapid Transit District (BART) established the Transit Security Advisory Committee (TSAC), an oversight group comprised of at least five citizens that serve together as a volunteer review body for the implementation of BART's exclusion policy.
+As required by Assembly Bill 716 (Dickinson, 2011), BART established the Transit Security Advisory Committee (TSAC), an advisory group comprised of at least five citizens that serve together as a volunteer review body for the implementation of BART's exclusion policy.
 Drawing from their private and public-sector experiences, the committee brings a diverse set of skills to the planning and execution of the exclusion policy.

 The advisory committee members are appointed by the BART Board of Directors.
-At least one of the advisory committee members has experience working with individuals with psychiatric or other disabilities and youth services.
-In addition, at least one advisory committee member is from the bargaining union representing BART Station Agents.
+The current committee consists of six members.
+Three of the advisory committee members have experience working with individuals with psychiatric or other disabilities, and at least two members have experience working in youth services.
+In addition, one advisory committee member is from the bargaining union representing BART Station Agents.